guangying94/AzureIoT/README.md

 ![image](https://hij1ug-dm2306.files.1drv.com/y4ml8KtlnId56PZQhUnqauzhiYAGFs0L9zlzbKb0ncIpS4ExDPhEywATbDF-cT6hT5G35GWnQQ7lpfRC89tax95-Vwm2RSR1PfCNdfAge6rk3-mq1AquCBxkAKY123MAO00Li3EH06OFenm-arNmiCPohUEsrBv50cd2pqeZyYy173UoFxtzypziu-znV-BkikZ1txbGMn32f6z8hAndSYFHQ?width=1440&height=810&cropmode=none)

 ##### 5.1 Inputs
 First, we configure the input of **Azure Stream Analytics**.
 We will use the event from **Azure IoT Hub** as our input.
 Click the "_Inputs_" box, on the top panel, click "**+** Add".
 Give the "_Input alias_" a name, and the "_Source Type_" choose "Data Stream".
+Then. choose IoTHub for Source.

 In "_Import option_", choose "Use IoT hub from current subscription", and choose the IoT hub that we just created.
 For "_Shared access policy name_", choose "iothubowner".
 Note that the "_Event serialization format_" should be "**JSON**", as the simulator sends telemetry in JSON format.
 Once done, click "Create".

 ![image](https://izccxq-dm2306.files.1drv.com/y4mRTb0o4Lc0aJPzbr9YCbNZnJChejbEnewhA9jn0QX0Yzplx6Xeh5R8_OLSCmgLouNtVLPfxvhDP_O_QLE15tNiF4dtkFXKXLo3h-8YOAQzBr9i55zChQz_THsba1AoTvFAV_4hhS-If_TwYJ7SAw3PCUJCjSZ84n6HgcPXjRfWYM5vi7o9iKVQ7KplJlGPFo9SnwMKYloDF-OsjEr4epIpg?width=1440&height=810&cropmode=none)

 In this exercise, we are creating a single input.
-However, **Azure Stream Analytics** allows multiple inputs, and user can configure respectively.
+However, **Azure Stream Analytics** allows multiple inputs, and users can configure as required.

 ##### 5.2 Outputs
 To configure output, the process is similar.
-Users create the output depends on the requirement.
+Users can create as many output as required.
 In this exercise, we will create an output to store every single telemetry in **Azure Table Storage**, and stream the data to **Power BI** for visualization.
-Finally, we will calculate the average value of the sensors in a 10-seconds windows, and send it to **Azure Event Hub** as new message, which will then be push to **Azure Machine Learning** for analysis.
+Finally, we will calculate the average value of the sensors in a 10-seconds window, and send it to **Azure Event Hub** as a new message, which will then be pushed to **Azure Machine Learning** for analysis.

 ###### 5.2.1 Table Storage
 On the output panel, click "**+** Add", give the output a name, and under "_Sink_", choose "**Table Storage**".
 Choose "**Use table storage from current subscription**", and choose the storage account that we created. _Please refer to next section on how to create **Azure Storage** account._